METALS-Nickel jumps to 11-month peak on industrial and fund buying

 CTA funds often base trading decisions on chart patterns and technical levels, including momentum.

-Benchmark three-month nickel on the London Metal Exchange (LME) climbed as much as 2.7% to $14,025 a tonne, its highest since last August, and traded 2.3% higher at $13,980 in official open outcry activity.
+Benchmark three-month nickel on the London Metal Exchange (LME) had climbed 3.5% to $14,140 a tonne by 1400 GMT, its highest since last August.

 Prices of nickel, mainly used in the stainless steel industry, have also been boosted by worries of restricted ore supplies from major producer Indonesia because of a planned 2022 export ban.